-- 1. If deemed necessary by DHCS, DHCS, directly or through AHP, may collect additional applicant documentation, signatures, missing items, or omitted information during the application review process.
-DHCS will advise the applicant by email or in writing of any documentation that is required and the submission timeline.
+- 1. If DHCS deems it necessary, DHCS (directly or through AHP) may collect additional applicant documentation, signatures, missing items, or omitted information during the application review process.
+DHCS will advise the applicant by email or in writing of any such documentation that is required and the timeline for its submission.
 Failure to submit the required documentation in a manner DHCS deems responsive by the date and time indicated may lead DHCS to find the applicant nonresponsive and eliminate the application from further BHBH Program funding consideration. - 2.
-The submission of an application to this RFA does not obligate DHCS to make a contract award. - DHCS reserves the right to deem incomplete responses as nonresponsive to the RFA requirements. - 4.
+The submission of an application to this RFA does not obligate DHCS to make a contract award. - 3.
+DHCS reserves the right to deem incomplete responses as nonresponsive to the RFA requirements. - 4.
 DHCS reserves the right to modify or cancel the RFA process at any time. - 5.
 Any of the following may cause DHCS to reject a response from further consideration: - a.
 Failure to meet the stated applicant requirements by the submission deadline. - b.
 Failure to comply with a request to submit additional documentation in a timely manner. - c.
 Failure to comply with all performance requirements, terms, conditions, and/or exhibits that are being prepared for the resulting contract.